-The new-for-2019 Honda Passport began arriving at Honda dealerships recently, filling Honda’s lineup with yet another permutation of the tall-wagon theme.
-Seating for five and over 8 inches of ground clearance mark this machine as the more adventurous of all its mates in the Honda family tree.
+The newer of the two is the Honda Passport, which showed up in 2019, filling Honda’s lineup with yet another permutation of the tall-wagon theme.
+Seating for five and over eight inches of ground clearance mark this machine as the more adventurous of all its mates in the Honda family tree.

-Honda’s well established Pilot, on the other hand, is a stalwart in the three-row SUV category.
-It was recently refreshed for the 2019 model year.
+Honda’s well-established Pilot, on the other hand, is a stalwart in the three-row SUV category.
 Offering a cubic mile worth of practicality, it places emphasis on family hauling and sensible motoring.

 Which one is the better pick for your hard-earned dollars and which one suits your lifestyle better?
 Ride with us as we rank them both in eight different categories.